-Composition, Name of Chairman and Members & Terms of Reference:
+- Composition, Name of Chairman and Members & Terms of Reference:

-As on 31st March, 2024, the Audit Committee comprised of 5 Independent Non-Executive Directors with Mr. Amit Goradia as Chairman, Mr. Atul Patel, Mr. Vijay Gandhi, Ms. Roopa Patel and Dr. Tushar Shah as members.
-As on the date of this report, the Audit Committee comprises of 3 Independent Directors with Mr. Atul Patel as Chairman and Ms. Roopa Patel and Dr. Tushar Shah as Members.
+As on 31st March, 2025 and as on the date of this report, the Audit Committee comprised of 3 Non-Executive Independent Directors with Ms. Roopa Patel as Chairperson, Dr. Tushar Shah and Mr. Tanuj Patel as members.
+Mr. Atul Patel was the Chairman of the Committee upto 6th August, 2024, end of the day.
+Ms. Roopa Patel was appointed as the Chairperson and Mr. Tanuj Patel was inducted as a member of the Committee w.e.f.
+7th August, 2024.
 The terms of reference of the Committee covers the matters specified for Audit Committee under the SEBI Listing Regulations, 2015 and the Act.